 I didn’t care about celebrity, I cared about being a celebrant, I wanted the capabilities, celebrating people, or raising money for charity of elevating people.
 And it was much more easy to do in marketing than it was in representation, which was more legal in nature.
 It was more labour law intensive, antitrust intentive.
 Really not a lot of fun.
 Even though the movie made it seem very romantic and fun.

 Sports marketing is romantic and fun.
 You get to bring the richest people to the best places on earth, raise money for charity, and make money for yourself and have a great time, all in one.
 I can’t think of a better job.Last updated on Oct 18, 2021

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Irvine, California using the map below!